bruhbruhlmaoo/uma-android-automation/HOW_IT_WORKS.md

 Irregular Training is an optional feature that evaluates whether a high-value training opportunity is worth skipping a race for:

-1. **When checked:** On non-mandatory, non-scheduled race days during Classic and Senior years.
+1. **When checked:** On non-mandatory, non-scheduled race days during Classic and Senior years. **Skipped entirely** when energy is ≤ 10% with 3+ consecutive races and no Good-Luck Charm available — the bot rests instead to avoid the -30 stat penalty (see [11.1 flowchart](#111-overview-and-flow-differences)).
 2. **Process:**
    - The bot opens the training screen and runs a full analysis of all 5 training options.
    - If a Good-Luck Charm is available, failure chance is ignored during evaluation.